Amalfi Coast Walking Tour

 The stairway behind the villa leads to the 330m-high Salto di Tiberio (Tiberius's Leap), a sheer cliff from where, as the story goes, Tiberius had out-of-favour subjects hurled into the sea.
 Today Tiberius's Leap is worth a look for the view.

 Later in the afternoon you’ll find Capri has plenty of scope for simply browsing the shops and enjoying the ambience.
-And stroll down to the Gardens of Augustus for some more great views.
+Stroll down to the Gardens of Augustus for some more great views.

 We return by ferry to Amalfi late afternoon.